When Beverly Cleary died in March, at 104, the little girl who still lives inside me cried her heart out.

 Tia Levings hired me as her writing coach in 2017.
 Since then, she completed her memoir, co-authored a book on the craft of writing, and started a podcast for writers.
 I’m delighted to have Tia as a colleague, co-writer, and client.
 And I’m so glad that she’s sharing some of her writing experience with us, here.
 Thanks, Tia!

-WHAT IS A WRITING COACH?
-Someone who helps writers get their books done!
+A writing coach is someone who helps writers get their books done!
 Part editor, part cheerleader, part story confidante, a coach is always, always on a writer’s side—and she is also someone who has the chops, knowledge, and experience to make her support effective.

 Your writing coach is your smart, effective writing friend.
 Whether you’re trying to figure out which writing project to tackle next, how to plot your story, or how to even handle such a big commitment with so many other demands on your time, she will guide you forward confidently.